 The best way to bring out the color you desire most in your brick is by properly mixing the right color mortar with the right color sand.
 Mortar colors are affected by the type and color of sand used in the mixing process.
 So, if you are looking for a dark, bold mortar, your sand base should also be a dark base for your mortar color selection.
 Looking for a soft white finish?
 Pairing the whitest sand with the lightest mortar coloring will help achieve the best monochromatic look you desire.

 MORTAR COLOR MAKES A DIFFERENCE

 One great example of how mortar can be used creatively is The Foundry Cinema and Bowl in Winter Park, Colorado.
-The developers wanted the building to have the look and feel of an aged warehouse and were able to achieve that with different colors of mortar.
+The developers of this property wanted the building to have the look and feel of an aged warehouse and were able to achieve that with different colors of mortar.

-Since many warehouses were not built at the same time, The Foundry was able to achieve a similar look using three different colors of mortar with the same brick.
-The mortar colors are grey, white and black, and the application is intentionally imperfect in places to add to the authenticity of an older building.
+Since many warehouses were not built in the same time period, The Foundry was able to achieve a similar look using three different colors of mortar with the same brick.
+The mortar colors used in this project are gray, white and black, and the application is intentionally imperfect in places to add to the authenticity of an older building.

 Looking to add texture or a clean look to your brick space?
 Consider the jointing style you will use.
 Feature a “Grapevine” joint for added texture or a “Concave” for a smoother final appearance.
 Adding thin brick to your floors?
 Perhaps you want a “Flush” joint.
 Different mortar colors and jointing create different looks and effects, so take time to find what works best for your brick design.